-Please see separate section on 'Management of buildings related capital projects' for the procedure in relation to all major buildings capital works with a value in excess of £120,000
+Please see separate section on 'Management of buildings related capital projects' for the procedure in relation to all major buildings' capital works with a value above £120,000.
+All goods or services procured through a tender route will be conducted by the Central Finance Team supported by the Centrals Estates and Facilities Director if appropriate.

-- 176. Full consideration should be given to:
+- 170. Full consideration should be given to:

-- objective of project
+- objective of project,

-- overall requirements
+- · overall requirements,

-- · technical skills required
+- · technical skills required,

-- after sales service requirements
+- after sales service requirements,

 - form of contract.

-- 177. It may be useful after all requirements have been established to rank requirements (e.g. mandatory, desirable and additional) and award marks to suppliers on fulfilment of these requirements to help reach an overall decision.
+- 171. It may be useful after all requirements have been established to rank requirements (e.g., mandatory, desirable and additional) and award marks to suppliers on fulfilment of these requirements to help reach an overall decision.

-- 178. A tender brief must always be prepared and is reviewed by CFO.
+- 172. A tender brief must always be prepared and is reviewed by CFO.